abbygoyal/Nasa-App/README.md

 # Nasa-App

-This app is built in ReactNative we are fetching the data from api and showing it on screen when we target any specific id value
+This app is built in ReactNative we are fetching the data from api and showing it on screen when we target any specific id value.

+App is built in Expo